TigerClips1/ps4linux_disk_image_builder/README.md

 that's it there may be alot of spelling errors in here but i will fix that  in a later update

-also for to get bluetooth to work /wifi for some ps4 downlaods this kernel to fix that https://ps4linux.com/s/rxzab
+also for  you to get bluetooth to work /wifi for some ps4 downlaods this kernel to fix that https://ps4linux.com/s/rxzab

 Thankes for reading and hope this help make ps4 hdd .img file